 If this removal and cleaning is overlooked, there may well be additional repairs to be done at a much higher cost.
 John Bowen from Elite Diesel cautions that over time, salt water will eventually begin to corrode the mating surfaces of the heat exchangers.
-This means that down the road when a problem with overheating does surface, the heat exchangers will be nearly fused to the engine.
+When a problem with overheating does surface, the heat exchangers will be nearly fused to the engine.
 They will need to be pried apart and will never go back together properly.
-A whole new assembly will be needed and on some engines this is a five-figure repair bill.
+A whole new assembly will be needed, and on some engines this is a five-figure repair bill.
 That’s why Bowan says, “There’s no substitute for good preventive maintenance.”

 Another factor to consider in the proper operation of a heat exchanger is the coolant.
 In time, the ability of a coolant to perform diminishes and can cause problems.
 Newer “extended life” coolants that are free of nitrates actually contain high levels of solids.
-These solids will tend to chemically bond to the metal passageways through which it circulates.
+These solids will tend to chemically bond to the metal passageways through which they circulate.
 The solids seek out cool metal, rather than hot, with which to bond.
-Translation: old coolant will eventually begin to scale on the saltwater side of the cooling system.
-This will cause the exchange of heat to cease and it literally becomes an insulator instead.
-Not good.
+Thus, old coolant will eventually begin to scale on the saltwater side of the cooling system.
+This will cause the exchange of heat to cease, and it literally becomes an insulator instead.
 The absence of heat exchange can cause some major problems to your powerplants.

 The next time you notice a change in engine temperature, don’t ignore it.
 A slowly increasing temperature reading can lead to an expensive chain of failures.
 All it takes is some good preventive maintenance and a watchful eye on the instruments.